catseye/Dungeons-of-Ekileugor/README.markdown

     dexterity)
 *   experience points and experience levels
 *   multiple weapons and armor (although not a real inventory)
-*   chests and traps
+*   chests and secret doors
-*   some kind of magic items, possibly potions

 At one point the plan was to generate MINI and FULL versions of the game from the same program source, but this soon began to seem like a fool's